Ottery St Mary: Old Ottery song

 Another tradition in Ottery that continues today is the daily playing of the Old Ottery song.
 At eight o'clock, midday and four o'clock each day, the church of Ottery plays the Old Ottery song after the peal of the church bells.
 Tradition has it that the funerals of Old Ottregians always take place at 12.00 noon, with the funeral service commencing immediately following the playing of the Old Ottery song: The words are as follows ('kine' are cattle): Sweet-breathing kine, / The old grey Church, / The curfew tolling slow, / The glory of the Western Sky, / The warm red earth below. // O!
 Ottery dear!
 O!
 Ottery fair!
 My heart goes out to thee, Thou art my home, wher'er I roam, The West!
 The West for me!

 John Coke's ghost

 Within St Mary's Church, a colourful effigy of a soldier named John Coke can be found in a niche.
 He is said to have been murdered by a younger brother in 1632, and therefore tradition avers that his spirit steps down from the alcove and wanders about the church interior.

-Media Appearance
+Media appearances

-A season 3 episode of the BBC comedy series Cabin Pressure features Ottery St Mary.
+A season 3 episode of the BBC radio comedy series Cabin Pressure features Ottery St Mary.

+Charlie Cooper's Myth Country, released by BBC Three on BBC iPlayer, visited Ottery St Mary in an episode on Winter Solstice that featured Tar Barrelling.
+The programme was an exploration of traditional British myths, legends and folk rituals.
+Cooper has said that it was inspired by his work on This Country.